 Margaret was the inspiration and driving factor behind many of the greener and cleaner programmes, Congleton Park restoration and Asbury Mere development.

-Congleton in Bloom plans to keep her legacy alive by continuing the good work for many years to come and enthusing young people to care about and respect their environment.
+Congleton in Bloom plans to keep her legacy alive by continuing the good work for many years to come and enthusing young people to respect the environment.